Andrew Dawson (murderer): First murder and conviction

 In August 1981, in his native Ormskirk, Dawson murdered his first victim Henry Walsh.
 Walsh was a shopkeeper who was 91 years old at the time of his death and was stabbed 11 times.
 Dawson was convicted of the murder of Walsh in 1982 and was released on license in 1999.
 He was returned to prison three times between 2003 and 2007 before being released in 2008.

 Murder of Matthews and Hancock

 On 25 July 2010, John David Matthews was found stabbed to death in his flat in the Derby area of Chaddesden.
-Five days later in the same area, Paul Hancock was also fatally stabbed.
+Five days later, in the same building, the body of Paul Hancock was found.
+He had also been fatally stabbed.
 On both occasions, Dawson placed their bodies in a bathtub of their respective flats so he could remove their odours.

-On the same day Matthews' body had been found, Dawson was arrested in Whitehaven.
+On the same day Matthews' body was found, Dawson was arrested in Whitehaven.
 On 18 July 2011, he was sentenced to life imprisonment with a whole life order.